 MMFs Possess High Liquidity Levels

 As we briefly covered earlier, MMFs are liquid – even though they often hold illiquid assets like corporate bonds.
-This is because the best money market funds UK is publically traded – meaning that you can cash out your investment at any time during standard market hours.
+This is because money market funds UK is traded publicly – meaning that you can cash out your investment at any time during standard market hours.

 This is crucial – as it means your money is never tied up for more than a couple of days – taking into account brokerage withdrawal times.

 The stock markets – especially those located in the US, have been on an upward trend for almost a decade.
 As history suggests, the wider markets will always go through trends – both upwards and downwards.

 As such, many argue that it is only a matter of time before we see the next prolonged bear market.
 When it does appear that this is the case, experienced investors will look to take their capital out of the stock market and put it into a low-risk fund such as an MMF.
 This allows investors to preserve their capital until it’s time to re-enter the stock market.

 We mentioned earlier that money market funds are not too dissimilar to ETFs.
 This is because both financial instruments are run and operated by large-scale institutions,which will often hold a basket of diversified assets, and generate returns via an increased NAV (Net Asset Value) and dividends.

 However, it must be noted that ETFs are typically tasked with tracking a specific market – meaning that they are passively managed.